shuozhixu/Binary_2026/README.md

 ## Contributors

-A huge thank you to the 22 contributors who ran simulations for the final project in Dr. Shuozhi Xu's [Computational Materials Science course in Spring 2026](https://shuozhixu.github.io/teaching/spring-2026/AME4970-5970-Syllabus.pdf) at the University of Oklahoma!
+A huge thank you to the 22 contributors who ran simulations to obtain the CSRO structures and to calculate the GSFE curves for the final project in Dr. Shuozhi Xu's [Computational Materials Science course in Spring 2026](https://shuozhixu.github.io/teaching/spring-2026/AME4970-5970-Syllabus.pdf) at the University of Oklahoma!

 Zaid Jasasra